2004 Rugby League National Leagues: Play-offs

+Grand Final

 National League Two

 National League Two was won by Barrow Raiders, and were automatically promoted to National League One.
 York City Knights reached the play-off final, but lost to Halifax, who retained their National League One status.

 Table

 National League Three

 National League Three expanded to a 14-team league, but there was still no automatic promotion and relegation with National League Two.
 The league was won by Coventry Bears, who also went on to win the play-offs.